 Freshwater, 9.42mm Gauge, Exhibited by Ian Morgan, Freshwater was the western terminus of the 12 mile long Freshwater, Yarmouth and Newport Railway on the Isle of Wight.
 Opened in 1888, the Southern Railway lengthened the platform, removed the loco shed and carriage shed, and modified the track layout slightly in 1927, but the line was never very successful, and closed as early as 1953.

 Kyle of Lochalsh, 9.42mm Gauge, Exhibited by Pete Matcham, The layout era begins late 70s to capture the overlap between class 24s and class 26s with the gradual replacement by class 37/4s.
 The rolling stock modelled, all being visitors to Kyle.

-Lightermans Yard, 9.42mm Gauge, Exhibited by Kent & Essex Area Group of The 2mm Scale Association, The layout represents a small fictitious goods yard, somewhere in South East London.
-Timescale is the late 1950s early 1960s, near the end of steam, with an occasional diesel to be seen.
+Lighterman's Yard, 2mm Scale, Exhibited by Kent & Essex Area Group, The layout represents a small fictitious goods yard, somewhere in South East London.
+Timescale is the late 1950's early 1960s, near the end of steam, with an occasional diesel to be seen.

-Modbury, 9.42mm Gauge, Exhibited by Ian Smith, This layout represents a Great Western "might have been" through station as it might have appeared c.1906.
+Modbury, 2mm Scale, Exhibited by Ian Smith, Modbury is a 2mm Finescale layout representing a Great Western "might have been" through station as it might have appeared c.1906.
 The layout has a small traintable type fiddle yard at each end of a scenic section.

 Sovereign Colliery Junction, 2mm Scale, Exhibited by Alan Whitehouse, This is a new layout in 2mm Finescale set in BR days in the 1970's.
 It is based on the Woodhead (Manchester, Sheffield & Wath) route